ItsOrv/Telegram-Message-Monitor/README.md

 bash <(curl https://raw.githubusercontent.com/ItsOrv/Telegram-Message-Monitor/main/install.sh)
 ```

+This script will install Docker and Docker Compose, clone the project repository, prompt you for required environment variables, create a `.env` file, and set up a Docker container.
+After installation, the `tmm` command will be available for managing the Docker container.

+### Environment Variables

-After installation, you will need to provide the required environment variables:
+During the installation process, you will be prompted to provide the following environment variables:

 ```bash
 API_ID=your_api_id